 Many people simply don’t have enough room in their mouth for wisdom teeth, leading to a variety of oral health problems when they eventually emerge.
 If you need to remove your wisdom teeth, schedule an appointment with Gohar Hovsepyan, DDS, or Káren Baghdasaryan, DDS, MBA, AAACD, AFAAID, at Viva Smile in Van Nuys and Granada Hills, California.
-The dental experts can treat your wisdom teeth to give you a smile that’s healthy and beautiful again.
-Book your visit today by calling the office or using the online scheduling tool.
+The dental experts can treat your wisdom teeth to give you a healthy and beautiful smile again.

 Wisdom teeth are your third set of molars that tend to come in during your late teens or early adulthood.